florentpoujol/stricter-laravel/readme.md

 Model::shouldBeStrict(! $this->app->isProduction());
 ```

-Typically these behaviour are enabled in the local and testing environment, where they are harmless and where its easy to fix but not in Production since by default they cause an uncaught exception.
+Typically, these behaviour are enabled in the local and testing environment, where they are harmless and where its easy to fix but not in Production since by default they cause an uncaught exception.

 Alternatively you can still enable it in prod but with an easy way to deactivate it, or catch the exception to only produces a log for instance.
-Each of these behaviour have there own exceptions (so they are easy to handle in the main exception handler), and you can also provide for each of them a specific callback, with the methods like `Model::handleLazyLoadingViolationUsing($callback)`.
+Each of these behaviour have their own exceptions (so they are easy to handle in the main exception handler), and you can also provide for each of them a specific callback, with the methods like `Model::handleLazyLoadingViolationUsing($callback)`.

 ## Always enforce the morph map